Waning gibbous moon

 If it rises late at night, you know the waning gibbous moon must set after sunrise.

-Yes, the moon is up in the daylight time for half of every month.
-We just don’t see it as often there because a daylight moon is so pale, and the sun is so bright.
-So, if the moon is close to the sun, bright sunlight will drown it from view.
-Watch for the daylight moon in the west in the days following full moon.
+Yes, the moon is up in the daytime for half of every month.
+It’s just not as obvious then because a daylight moon is so pale, and the sun is so bright.
+And if the moon is close to the sun, bright sunlight will drown it from view.
+Watch for the daylight moon in the west in the days following a full moon.
 You’ll see it in early morning, floating like a pale ghost against the blue sky.

 Understanding moon phases